 He established it almost as a thesis.

-And in this next clip, he reiterates it after he's already done this manipulative Disingenuous work to establish premise B, or premise 2.
 He now gets back to trying to reframe the argument now that he has the second premise with him.

 Now, ladies and gentlemen, they are setting up to have these all over the country.

-If we accept this, get into the fear, the media's hyping it, this is the whole paradigm shift to go into total martial law to stop the Tea Party bombing everybody and to get Republicans to apologize for what the Tea Party's done.
+This is the whole paradigm shift to go into total martial law to stop the Tea Party bombing everybody and to get Republicans to apologize for what the Tea Party's done.

 If they blame it on the Tea Party and Republicans apologize, it's over.

-Total communist takeover run by foreign offshore banks.
+Total communist takeover, run by foreign offshore banks.

-I want my weirdo extremist friends to be more ascendant within the GOP.
+What he's more saying is, I want my weirdo extremist friends to be more ascendant within the GOP.

-I want them to be accepted, and if they are not accepted, and they allow this demonization that I'm imagining is happening to stand, then it's all over.
+And if they are not accepted and they allow this demonization that I'm imagining is happening to stand, then it's all over.

 And I said, sure, why not?

-So he comes over here, and he tells me, you know, we talk about the bombing and whatnot, and then he tells me, okay, there's reasons I can't give you, but I'd feel bad if I didn't give you a warning.
+And then he tells me, okay, there's reasons I can't give you, but I feel bad if I didn't give you a warning.

 Buy as much ammo as you can.